huggingface/trl/docs/source/nash_md_trainer.md

 * `loss/score`: The mean reinforce score loss.
 * `rewards/chosen`: The mean scores (according to the reward model) of the model completions.
 * `rewards/rejected`: The mean scores (according to the reward model) of the mixture completions.
-* `rewards/accuracies`: The accuracies of the Nash MD's implicit reward model.
+* `rewards/accuracies`: The accuracies of the Nash-MD's implicit reward model.
 * `rewards/margins`: The mean reward margin (according to reward model) between the chosen and mixture completions.
 * `logps/chosen`: The mean log probabilities of the chosen completions.
 * `logps/rejected`: The mean log probabilities of the reference completions.